Users guide to buying a property

 - Look carefully for damp spots and moisture that are indications of rising damp and possibly water leakage.

-- Ask for approved building plans –check whether there are any illegal structures that have not been approved.
+- Ask for approved building plans –check whether there are any illegal structures that have not been approved as penalities could be severe from local authorities.

 - Confirm which fixtures and fittings are sold with the property, this should be included in the Offer to Purchase.